OD Babalola

 The Beauty and Wisdom of Saving Your First or Next Kiss for Your Future Spouse

-However, there is a conversation to be had about whether it is honouring, or even helpful.
-As 1 Corinthians 10:23 states, “All things are lawful,” but not all things are helpful.
-“All things are lawful,” but not all things build up.”
+Whilst there is nothing inherently wrong with Christian couples kissing.
+We believers are called to not only accept what is permissible, but consider what is beneficial.
+In 1 Corinthians 10:23, Paul writes, “All things are lawful,” but not all things are helpful.
+“All things are lawful,” but not all things build up.

 There was something irresistibly compelling about the genesis story of the first union of man and woman.
 The romantic picture of a relationship in its perfect design and purity painted by God.
 I had no words to describe the longing these verses conjured up in my heart as a child, but close to them would be the desire of a whole intimacy that was holy, sacred, and consummating.

 In Sunday school in church, I further learnt of God’s design for sex within the boundaries of marriage.
 I was spurred on to actively wait for marriage.
 To devote myself to the work of developing my character and to surrender myself to the sanctification of God.
 To make a pattern of being loving to my family.
 And to pray!
-For myself and for my future spouse too - that God through His Holy Spirit, enables us to lead holy lives as we actively wait for the time He draws us to each other.
+For myself and for my future spouse too - that God through His Holy Spirit, enables us to grow in our walk with Him as we actively wait for the time He draws us to each other.

 Whilst I was transfixed by the biblical view of marriage, which I believe God placed in my heart early as well, the culture and media around me had a different, incompatible view of romantic relationships and marriage.